 How to Sell Insurance From Home

 What’s more, working from home is more popular than ever.
-According to Global Workplace Analytics, more than 5 million people now work at home at least half of the time.
-That’s a 173 percent increase since 2005.
+According to Global Workplace Analytics, they estimate that 25-30% of the workforce will be working-from-home multiple days a week by the end of 2021.

 However, it’s not always easy to know exactly how to get started.
 Read on for a step-by-step guide to selling insurance from the comfort of your home.